DUI With Child Passengers

 Summary

-Driving under the influence with a child in the car is taken very seriously in California.
-The presence of a child significantly raises the stakes in both criminal and family law proceedings.
-If facing such a charge, it’s crucial to consult with an experienced DUI or criminal defense attorney to navigate the legal process.
-Chico Attorney Davis Hewitt has extensive experience handling both DUI and child endangerment charges.
-Call to schedule a free 30-minute consultation at his office.
+Driving under the influence with a child in the car is a very serious criminal offense in California.
+The presence of a child significantly raises the stakes in criminal proceedings.
+If facing such a charge, it’s crucial to consult with an experienced attorney to navigate the legal process.
+Chico Attorney Davis W. Hewitt has extensive experience handling both DUI and child endangerment charges.